dtrugman/qory/README.md

 If you would like to change it, you can:
 1. Set the `OPENAI_BASE_URL` environment variable
 1. Use `qory --config api-key set`

+### Persistent prompt

+If you want to set a custom system prompt to always include with your qory-s, you can set it using `qory --config prompt set`.

+I find it useful to tell the model
+"do not explain, just provide the essence of the request"